 (2) Subregulation (1) does not apply to an apprentice or pre-apprentice who carries out plumbing work under the supervision of —

-(a) a licensed plumbing contractor; or
+(a) a licensed plumbing contractor for whom the work is contractor-level work; or

-(b) the holder of a tradesperson’s licence working under the general direction and control of a licensed plumbing contractor.
+(b) either of the following persons working under the general direction and control of a licensed plumbing contractor for whom the work is contractor-level work —

+(i) a licensed plumbing contractor for whom the work is trade-level work;

+(ii) a tradesperson for whom the work is trade-level work

 (3) Subregulation (1) does not apply to an authorised worker who carries out permitted work in accordance with Part 4A.

+(4) Subregulation (1) does not apply to an owner or occupier of a dwelling, or a person acting without remuneration on behalf of the owner or occupier, who carries out any of the following plumbing work in relation to the dwelling —

+(a) maintenance, repair or replacement of a shower head;

+(b) maintenance or repair of a tap, other than a thermostatic mixing tap;

+(c) replacement of a cistern washer;

+(d) replacement of a water filter cartridge;

+(e) clearance of a blocked toilet, shower, basin, trough, sink, bath or waste pipe using a plunger.

 [Regulation 9 amended: Gazette 12 Sep 2003 p.
 4080; 28 Jun 2004 p.
 2457; 7 Oct 2005 p.
 4511; 29 Apr 2016 p.
 1330; 13 Dec 2016 p.
 5620; SL 2021/89 r.
-5.]
+5; SL 2024/12 r.
+8.]

 10. Unlicensed persons not to be employed etc. for plumbing work